alphagov/trade-tariff-frontend/README.md

 * [Trade Tariff Backend](https://github.com/alphagov/trade-tariff-backend)

-Please ensure the API is running and properly configured in the environment files.
+This application requires the trade tariff backend API to be running.

 Assumes the GDS development environment is setup via puppet.